sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase1-establish_power_distribution.md

 NOTE: you do not need to tin the 5V and 12V pads.

+**WARNING**: Be careful not to push the soldering iron tip into the PDB pads, as too much force will cut the pad right off the PDB!

 ## Solder ESCs to the PDB

 An ESC (i.e. Electronic Speed Control) is a component which requires power.
 It takes this power and provides a variable amount of it to a motor; since a motor's RPM depends on how much power it gets, an ESC can control how fast a motor spins by controlling how much power it supplies the motor.